 ✔Helpful tips

-- Let frozen spring roll wrapper thaw completely before using.
-You can do so by placing it overnight in the fridge, or on countertop for 30 minutes or so.
+- Let the frozen spring roll wrappers thaw completely before using.
+You can place them overnight in the fridge or countertop for 30 minutes.

-- Cover unused wrappers with a damp towel while wrapping lumpia to prevent them from drying out and turning brittle.
+- Cover unused wrappers with a damp towel while wrapping lumpia to prevent them from drying out.

 - If you can't securely seal lumpia with just water, use a cornstarch slurry instead by combining 1 tablespoon cornstarch and 1 tablespoon water.